 - How tasks are are assigned/picked up.

-With no self organising, you see tasks assigned to individuals by senior mgmt, while they continue to dictate everything through a specific solution, process and how teams should be organised.
 As we move along the scale we start to see those decisions being made closer to the individuals doing the work and finally with them owning all decisions around the solution, process and organisation of the work.

 What role does management play?

 The goal of management has to shift while moving to a more self organising culture.
-At one extreme of the scale we have micromanagement, where tasks are individually assigned, and at the other end we have macromanaging, where only high level direction is set.
+At one extreme of the scale we have micromanagement, where tasks are individually assigned by management, and at the other end we have macromanaging, where only high level direction is set.
 There is an even more extreme end to the self organising scale where there is no top down organisation at all, but that gets pretty meta and deserves another blog post (or a chat over coffee).
 So, for now, we will work within those boundaries on the scale.

 Management’s role on the “Self Organising” Scale